imclab/krr/readme.md

 ## WARNING

-For the moment, as I don't distribute an out-of-box solution, I've versioned the  ```client``` folder which is a compilation for the ```src``` folder.
+For the moment, as I don't distribute an out-of-box solution, I've versioned the  ```client``` folder which is a compilation of the ```src``` folder.
 Later, I'll remove this folder and distribute an easy way to run the application.

 ---
 ## Change my rss